 Meals at Home fosters health and contributes to individual well-being and independence by delivering nutritious meals, medically prescribed diets, and providing other supportive services to the homebound, elderly, disabled and others temporarily unable to care for their nutritional needs.

 In 1975, residents of Wilmette expressed the need for home delivered meals, so additional volunteers were recruited, and Evanston Hospital’s kitchen began to prepare meals for residents of that village.
 In 1982, Kenilworth and Winnetka were added to MaH’s service area and, in subsequent years, East Glenview and East Northfield were covered and new kitchens were added to supply the meals.
 In 2002, a Friendly Visit program was added, and in 2012 a grocery shopping program in which Meals at Home volunteers purchase items such as paper products, breakfast foods, and similar items for clients.
-Most recently, the organization began serving people in Skokie as well as areas in Lake County.
+In 2016, we added Skokie, and Lake County in 2017, to our service area.
+Most recently, the organization began serving the Glenbrook area in fall of 2017.
+In total, Meals at Home delivers in Evanston, Glencoe, Glenview, Kenilworth, North Chicago, Northbrook, Northfield, Skokie, Waukegan, Wilmette, Winnetka, Winthrop Harbor, and Zion.